my-opencode/product-management-demo/README.md

 When not dealing with a genuine user request for deletion of personal data, and when volumes don't make costs prohibitive, keeping a history of all data changes is a great safeguard, allowing to rebuild a previous state of the db, audit user actions and prevent malicious or erroneous data losses.

+If using a SQL server, use triggers.
+Else, the Products models can call to the DataHistory model whenever performing a CRUD operation.

 Verdict: Implement Data history

 ## Technologies